webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 Ordinarily, you can increment the [[svg/elements/textPath|'''textPath''']]'s [[svg/attributes/startOffset|'''startOffset''']] attribute in animations to push text along the path.
-As an alternative here, you can easily use CSS transforms to rotate the entire object:
+As an alternative in this case, you can use CSS transforms to rotate the circular object:

 <syntaxhighlight lang="css">
 #irisPath, #pupilPath {